inactivitytimeout/labists_pi_car/Kit.md

 - Too little torque at low speed to move the car.
 This makes processing video and obstacle detection difficult.
 Better would be slow, higher torque motors running around 125RPM or so.

 - Ultrasonic sensor is fixed facing front.
-It would be better on a servo to pan left and right.
+It would be nicer to have a servo to pan left and right.

+- Camera tilt servo is way too sensitive - small adjustments jerk it back and forth